JavierBeni/apiBasicTwitter/README.md

 It use rest methods to see messages of users or create new posts.

 **_GUIDE._**
-This api is done with
+This api is done with Java.
+I show the differents url to test this project.

 - **WALL** (Show all messages of the user sorted by time (id))